StephenHaney/stephenhaney/src/2023/self-hosting-plausible-web-analytics/index.md

 ## Other considerations

 1. I chose a 1GB memory instance, which is honestly probably pushing it.
 We'll see how this works out long term.
 Right now it's sitting at about 50% memory usage at 600 uniques per day.
+(2024-01-13 Update: ZooDrop.io went live on Poki and is receiving about 10k uniques per day.
+CPU is sitting at ~15% and memory is at ~90% on the 1GB instance.
+No crashes or hiccups so far)

 2. When I tried to use the MaxMind option for city level geolocation, my server would go out of memory.
 I scaled it to 2GB to test and things worked fine.
 I decided to go back to 1GB of memory and live without city level analytics.